marksmccann/froyo/docs/api/listener-utilities.md

 # Listener Utilities

-This page contains a detailed API reference for various convenience utilities related to listeners (e.g. [event listeners](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener), [mutation observers](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver), [media query lists](https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia), etc.).
+This page contains a detailed API reference for various convenience utilities related to listeners.

 ## Import